ParasDangi/Python_Projects/AES Message & File Encryptor/README.md

-# AES Message & File Encryptor - README
+# AES Message & File Encryptor

 ## Overview
 This application provides **secure encryption and decryption** of messages and files using **AES encryption (via Fernet)**.
 It allows users to **encrypt text or files with a password**, ensuring confidentiality.